trapexit/mergerfs/mkdocs/docs/faq/configuration_and_policies.md

 the [quickstart guide](../quickstart.md).

+## Why are there no policies based on file size?

+Because it is not possible to know the final size of a file at creation time.

+See [How does mergerfs handle moving and copying of files?](technical_behavior_and_limitations.md#how-does-mergerfs-handle-moving-and-copying-of-files) and [Intro to Filesystems - Creating a file](../intro_to_filesystems.md#creating-a-file).

 ## Why is pfrd the default create policy?

 Originally the default was `epmfs` however it was found to cause